 For indoor growers, manipulating light spectrum through the use of LEDs allows for the creation of specific light recipes.
 By providing the appropriate balance of far red light and other wavelengths, growers can stimulate desired morphological and physiological responses in plants, ultimately improving yield and quality.

 Far red light represents a powerful tool in the arsenal of modern cultivation techniques.
-From optimizing germination and flowering to enhancing biomass accumulation, the application of 700-800 nanometer wavelengths holds great promise for maximizing the potential of a variety of crop species.
+From optimizing germination and flowering, to enhancing biomass accumulation, the application of these particular wavelengths hold great promise for maximizing the potential of a variety of crop species.
 As our understanding of plant photobiology continues to deepen, harnessing the potential of far red light will undoubtedly pave the way for more efficient, sustainable, and high-yielding cultivation practices in the future.

 Horticulture Lighting Group currently offers three lamps that provide growers with far red light: HLG Scorpion Rspec FR, 700Rspec FR, and 320 Rspec FR.
 To learn more about the benefits of introducing this spectrum to your facility, contact us at 877-445-4533.